open-field-language/open-field-language/README.md

 Read more at: https://pub.dev/packages/flutter_launcher_icons

-Symbols used for icon: ≽≼
+Symbols used for the logo: ≽≼